freepik-company/helm-charts/README.md

-# Freepik Compant Helm Charts
+# Freepik Company Helm Charts

-To add this repository in you repository list write the next command in your terminal:
+To add this repository in you repository list write next command in your terminal:

 ```bash
 $ helm repo add freepik-company https://freepik-company.github.io/charts/